9 Cool and Different Things to do in Florence, Italy

 Guaranteed fun at any age is riding a classic carousel.

-When near the Piazza della Repubblica, jump aboard this beautiful ride and let yourself feel young again.
+When near the Piazza della Repubblica, jump aboard this beautiful ride and feel young again.

 Afterward, grab a drink and a snack and listen to the live music you’re likely to encounter.